YoannPa/BiocompR/README.md

 ![GitHub issues](https://img.shields.io/github/issues-raw/YoannPa/BiocompR)
 ![GitHub closed issues](https://img.shields.io/github/issues-closed-raw/YoannPa/BiocompR)

 _**BiocompR** is an R package built upon ggplot2, and using data.table.
-It improves some visualisations commonly used in biology and genomics for data comparison and dataset exploration, introduces new kind of plots, provides a toolbox of functions to work with ggplot2 and grid objects, and ultimately, allows users to customize plots produced into publication ready figures._
+It is a visualization framework for data comparison and exploration.
+It improves some visualisations commonly used in biology and genomics, introduces new kind of plots, provides a toolbox of functions to work with ggplot2 and grid objects, and ultimately, allows users to customize plots produced into publication-ready figures._

 **Author: PAGEAUD Y.<sup>1</sup>**
 **How to cite:** _Pageaud Y. et al., BiocompR - Advanced visualizations for data comparison._